Model Publication Scheme

 The TfW Board has overall responsibility for decision making within TfW.
-It has several committees which serve the Board in an advisory role.
+It has six committees which serve the Board in an advisory role.
 The Board reserves some decisions to itself but has otherwise delegated authority to:

 The Chief Executive, who in turn, has delegated some of his authority to:

-- Individual directors, who make individual decisions and use their authority within the scope of their roles.
+- Individual executive directors, who make individual decisions and use their authority within the scope of their roles.

-4.2 Minutes of TfW Board meetings
+4.2 Minutes of TfW group Board meetings

-Full details of any public consultations will appear on our website
+Full details of any public consultations will appear on our website.

 5. Policies and procedures